-The Jewish Holocaust Centre’s Board is made up of community members who bring passion and expertise to the table, guiding and reflecting on our purpose, strategy and vision and ensuring our sustainability.
+The Melbourne Holocaust Museum’s Board is made up of community members who bring passion and expertise to the table, guiding and reflecting on our purpose, strategy and vision and ensuring our sustainability.

-We are fortunate to have a Holocaust survivor contributing to the Board, as well as descendants and other community members, all working hard to support the continuity and vibrancy of the JHC.
+We are fortunate to have a Holocaust survivor contributing to the Board, as well as descendants and other community members, all working hard to support the continuity and vibrancy of the MHM.

 Pauline Rockman OAM

 BEd (La Trobe University), GradDip Women’s Studies (Deakin University), BA (Deakin University)